farmOS/farmOS/docs/contribute.md

 ## Documentation

 If you are interested in helping with documentation, create a new issue in the [Github issue queue].
-Or, fork the [documentation repository] on Github, make changes, and create a pull request.
+Or, fork the [farmOS.org repository] on Github, make changes, and create a pull request.

 ## Development